 (A) Numismatic information - Educational value to the viewer.
-35 (B) Presentation - Manner of presentation, neatness and eye appeal.
+35 (B) Presentation - Originality, manner of presentation, neatness and eye appeal.
 30 (C) Completeness - Completeness of exhibit material as it relates to the scope implied in the title of the exhibit or other data in the first case of the exhibit.
 5 (D) Degree of difficulty - Estimate of the difficulty that the exhibitor had in assembling the material or the information in the exhibit.
 10 (E) Condition - Quality of exhibited material compared to the highest reasonably available quality of like material.
 10 (F) Rarity - Scarcity of the exhibited material, without regard to its value.
-10 100 TOTAL POINTS 100 BEST-OF-SHOW STANDARDS MAXIMUM POINTS (A) Does the display give a striking or exceptional effect, or is it merely routine in its overall appearance?
-10 (B) Does the exhibit present information beyond what is known to the average collector of this type of material?
-10 · · · · 10 5 of this type of material?(C) To what extent has careful research been done, as evidenced by the numismatic of this type of material?
-(C) To what extent has careful research been done, as evidenced by the numismatic information imparted to the viewer?
-5 of this type of material?(C) To what extent has careful research been done, as evidenced by the numismatic information imparted to the viewer?(D) Is the information in the exhibit presented in a logical and easily understood manner?
-5 5 of this type of material?(C) To what extent has careful research been done, as evidenced by the numismatic information imparted to the viewer?(D) Is the information in the exhibit presented in a logical and easily understood manner?(E) Would a non-collector understand the exhibit?
-5 5 5 of this type of material?
-(C) To what extent has careful research been done, as evidenced by the numismatic information imparted to the viewer?
-(D) Is the information in the exhibit presented in a logical and easily understood manner?
-(E) Would a non-collector understand the exhibit?
-(F) Would a reader be inspired to collect this or related material?
-(G) Does the exhibit show dedication to collecting, in that the numismatic material or the 5 5 5 5
+10 TOTAL POINTS 100 BEST-OF-SHOW STANDARDS MAXIMUM POINTS (A) Does the display give a striking or exceptional effect, or is it merely routine in its overall appearance?
+10 ( B ) Does the exhibit present information beyond what is known to the average collector of this type of material?
+10 ( C ) To what extent has careful research been done, as evidenced by the numismatic information imparted to the viewer?
+5 ( D ) Is the information in the exhibit presented in a logical and easily understood manner?
+5 (E) Would a non-collector understand the exhibit?
+5 (F) Would a reader be inspired to collect this or related material?
+5 (G) Does the exhibit show dedication to collecting, in that the numismatic material or the related information was difficult to assemble or to present?
+5 (H) Does the exhibit provide an unusual opportunity to view and appreciate the material being displayed?
+5 TOTAL POINTS 50